denimandsteel/vdw/events/_posts/2017-05-12-designing_future_classics_by_native_shoes.md

 ---
 dayOfWeek: Sat
 dayOfMonth: May 12
-title: "Talk:Designing Future Classics by Native Shoes "
+title: "Designing Future Classics by Native Shoes"
-description: "Designing Future Classic product and a retail space for a beast free brand.
-Cover the environmental/sustainable product development and how we translated those design pillars into our first retail space."
+description: "Designing Future Classics in both a product and a retail space for a beast free brand.
+We will address environmental/sustainable product development and how we translated those design pillars into our first retail space."
 startTime: 12-1
 endTime:
 type: Open Call